Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 The index of the root log entry is the greatest power of two, minus one, that is less than the size of the log.
-The index of a log entry's left child is the log entry's index minus the greatest power of two that would not take it out of bounds.
-Similarly, the index of a log entry's right child is the entry's index plus the greatest power of two that would not take it out of bounds.
-Following the structure of this tree when executing searches means that only a small number of log entries need to be checked for correctness.
+The index of a log entry's left child is the log entry's index minus the greatest power of two that doesn't take the result out of bounds.
+Similarly, the index of a log entry's right child is the entry's index plus the greatest power of two that doesn't take the result out of bounds.

-For example, in a search where the log has 50 entries, instead of starting the search at the typical "middle" entry of `50/2 = 25`, users would start at entry `31`.
-If the next step in the search is to move right, the next index to access would be `31 + 16 = 47`.
+Users ensure that log entry timestamps are monotonic by enforcing that the structure of this search tree holds.
+That is, users check that any timestamp they observe in the root's left subtree is less than or equal to the root's timestamp, and that any timestamp they observe in the root's right subtree is greater than or equal to the root's timestamp (and so on recursively).
+Following this tree structure ensures that users can quickly detect misbehavior while minimizing the number of log entries that need to be checked.
+For example, in a log with 50 entries, instead of having the root be the typical "middle" entry of `50/2 = 25`, it would be entry `31`.
+The next entry to check to the root's right would be `31 + 16 = 47`.
 As more entries are added to the log, users will consistently revisit entries 31 and 47, while they may never revisit entry 25 after even a single new entry is added to the log.

-It is also frequently useful to refer to the **frontier** of the log.
+Because we are often looking at the rightmost log entry, it is frequently useful to refer to the **frontier** of the log.
 The frontier consists of the root log entry, followed by the entries produced by repeatedly moving right until reaching the last entry of the log.
-Using the same example of a search where the log has 50 entries, the frontier would be
-entries: 31, 47, 49.
+Using the same example of a log with 50 entries, the frontier would be entries: 31, 47, 49.

 Example code for efficiently navigating the implicit binary search tree is provided in {{appendix-implicit-search-tree}}.

+## Algorithm

+Users retain the following information about the last tree head they've
+observed:

+1. The "size" of the log tree, defined as the number of log entries (leaves) it contains.
+2. The root hashes of the "full subtrees" of the log tree.
+The full subtrees are those which are the largest powers of two possible.
+This allows the Transparency Log to provide more space-efficient consistency and inclusion proofs than if just the root hash was retained.
+3. The timestamps of the log entries along the frontier.
+This will be used to ensure that subsequent log entry timestamps are correct.

+When users make queries to the Transparency Log, they advertise the size of the last tree head they've observed.
+If the Transparency Log responds with an updated tree head, it first provides a consistency proof to show that the new tree head is an extension of the previous one.
+It then also provides the
+following:

+- Starting with the log entry that was advertised by the user, compute its direct path in the new tree in terms of the implicit binary search tree.
+  Provide the log entry timestamp for each element of the direct path that's to the right of the advertised log entry.
+- Exactly one of these log entries will lie on the new tree's frontier.
+From this log entry, compute the remainder of the frontier.
+That is, compute the log entry's right child, the right child's right child, and so on.
+Provide the timestamps for these log entries as well.

+Users verify that each timestamp is greater than or equal to the last.
+While this only requires users to verify a logarithmic number of the newly added log entries' timestamps, it guarantees that two users with overlapping views of the tree will detect any violations.
+Note that retaining only the rightmost log entry's timestamp would be sufficient for this purpose, but users retain the timestamps of all log entries along the frontier.
+The additional timestamps are retained to make later parts of the protocol more efficient.

+Additionally, the Transparency Log defines two durations: how old of a view of the tree is acceptable, and how far ahead of the current time a view of the tree may claim to be.
+Users verify that the rightmost log entry's timestamp falls within this range according to their local clock.

+For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the timestamps of the log entries on the frontier.
+The user verifies each timestamp is greater than or equal to the last, as above.

+# Fixed-Version Searches

+When searching the combined tree structure described in {{combined-tree}}, users perform a binary search for the first log entry where the prefix tree at that entry contains the desired label-version pair.
+Users reuse the implicit binary search tree from {{implicit-binary-search-tree}} for this purpose to ensure that all users will check the same or similar entries when searching for the same label.
+This allows for efficient client-side monitoring of the Transparency Log.

 ## Binary Ladder

-When executing searches, the implicit tree described in
-{{implicit-binary-search-tree}} is navigated according to a binary search.
-At each individual log entry, the binary search needs to determine whether it should move left or right.
+To perform a binary search, at each log entry the search needs to determine whether it should move left or right.
 That is, it needs to determine, out of the set of label-version pairs stored in the prefix tree, whether the highest version of a label that's present at a given log entry is greater than, equal to, or less than the target version.

 A **binary ladder** is a series of lookups in a single log entry's prefix tree that determines the highest version of a label that exists, and it proceeds as